 If you are interested in being mentored or being a mentor, please visit the mentorship page.

 This committee is an umbrella group of subcommittees all reaching out to the wider world.
 Two of the subcommittees are on hiatus at the moment, needing more people: Users and Usability Group and Technology and Skills Group.
-The publicity group has had some success (a snail mail letter was sent about ISC/SCI to all the publishers in Canada), but also needs a volunteer to continue.
+The publicity group has had some success (a snail mail letter is sent annually to all the publishers in Canada), but also needs a volunteer to continue.

 The most active subgroup of Outreach is The Inclusion, Diversity, and Equity (TIDE) Group.